theresatiffanytan/TripPal/README.md

 <!-- List of Features -->
 ## Features:

+* Reusable Components
+* Photo Picker with PhotoUI (Upload Images)
+* Grid Layout (Horizontal)
+* All Stacks (HStack, VStack, ZStack)
-* Widgets & Properties
+* All ScrollView (Horizontal & Vertical)
+* Rating with Mask
+* Slideshow with TabView
+* Search Bar
-* Basic Navigations with Group & onTapGesture
+* Basic Navigations with Navigation Link
-* Declarative UI with @State
+* Declarative UI with @State & @Binding
-* Importation Assets from Figma & Google Fonts
+* Importation Assets from Sketch for Image Assets

 <!-- Used Tools -->
 ## Build With: